zubaird/review-week-topics/react/08-assessment-react-todo.md

 ## Getting started

-You've made it to the end of this unit, congradulations!
+You've made it to the end of this unit, congratulations!
 Your assignment is to build a Todo App in React using everything you have learned so far!

 ## Requirements